14 Day Croatia Itinerary – Zagreb, Dubrovnik & Beyond

 If you’d like to discover some freshwater habitats, Rastoke is the perfect place.
 It’s not so crowded, and you’ll enjoy several crystal-clear streams, small waterfalls, and rivers.

 Moving away from the plains and crossing over to hiking locations, we can’t forget to mention Risnjak, a national park filled with great hiking trails and amazing wildlife.
-It’s one of the beloved destinations for locals so you can get an authentic experience.
+It’s one of the beloved destinations for locals so that you can get an authentic experience.

-Some other hiking destinations include various hills all over Zagorje – a region near the central city of Zagreb.
-Its main characteristics are numerous hills and forests, making anyone fall in love with inland Croatia.
+ts main characteristics are numerous hills and forests, making anyone fall in love with inland Croatia.
 This part of Croatia is known for its great continental food and wine.
 The people are cheerful and friendly, so you’re bound to fall in love with it.
 As mentioned earlier, many of the castles are located in Zagorje.

 For great music and food festivals, visit Karlovac, the city on the four rivers.
 You can travel to it by train from Zagreb, and there you’ll discover many historical monuments and a modern aquarium, one of the biggest freshwater ones in Europe.